Ex-SEAL dies in Ukraine; 6th known American killed in war - NewsBreak

 Ex-SEAL dies in Ukraine; 6th known American killed in war

-A former U.S. Navy SEAL was killed this week in Ukraine , American officials said Friday.
+A former U.S. Navy SEAL who went AWOL in 2019 was killed this week in Ukraine, American officials said Friday.
 They said he was not fighting in an official capacity.

-Daniel W. Swift is a former member of the Navy SEALs who is listed in official records as having deserted since March 2019.
+Daniel W. Swift, who was a 1st class petty officer, was injured in Dnipro and died of his wounds, said one of the officials, who all spoke on condition of anonymity to discuss personnel issues.

+No other details were available, including whether Swift's body has been taken out of Ukraine.

-The Navy said Swift was killed Wednesday, adding, “We cannot speculate as to why the former Sailor was in Ukraine.”
+The Navy said he deserted his post in San Diego, California, in March 2019.
+“We cannot speculate as to why the former Sailor was in Ukraine,” the Navy said.

 At least five other Americans are known to have died fighting in Ukraine, according to State Department statements and reports from individual families.

-Swift joined the Navy in 2005 and a SEAL unit in 2007.
-He would leave the service and return in 2015, rejoining the SEALs a year later.
+Swift joined the Navy in 2005 and was assigned to a SEAL unit in 2007.
+He voluntarily left the service in January 2014, but rejoined in 2015, and was assigned to a SEAL unit a year later.
+After he deserted, Naval Special Warfare Command stripped him of his SEAL qualification — essentially revoking the trident SEALs wear.

+Swift also worked briefly — just over three months in 2015 — as a police officer in Medford, Oregon.
+Medford Police Department Deputy Chief Trevor Arnold had no further information Friday.

+He wrote a book in 2020 called “The Fall of a Man.”
+Its Amazon page says he became a father at age 20 and “by the time he was thirty he had deployed as a Navy SEAL five times to include Iraq, Afghanistan and Yemen."
+It adds that he had four children.

 The U.S. government has discouraged Americans from going to fight for Ukraine, citing concerns that they may be captured by Russian forces and held hostage.
 At least 6,000 people contacted the Ukrainian embassy in Washington during the opening weeks of the war seeking information about how to volunteer on behalf of Ukraine.